sneha1803/profitability_food_delivery/README.md

 # Optimizing Profitability of a Food Delivery Service: Analysis & Recommendations
-In the rapidly exapnding, dynamic and competitive Food Delivery Industry, even major players are riddled with losses.
-Therefore, prioritization of profit over mere revenue is crucial for establishing a sustainable business model.
+In the rapidly exapnding, dynamic and competitive Food Delivery Industry, where even the major players are riddled with losses.
+Prioritization of profit over mere revenue is crucial for establishing a sustainable business model.

 A thorough & regular business analysis helps to identify key factors contributing to operational losses & uncovers opportunities for revenue enhancement.